strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/stella_maris.png"></p>

-I fled portugal more than once to avoid the extrajudicial sentences of colegio militar alumni and recruited criminal associates as interactive cybertorture spectacle of abusing biophotonics, thermoacoustics and photoacoustics instead of social media to issue tasks). **this "blue whale suicide game" was forced upon me and my family by alumni of the colegio militar and criminal associates in 1993. this group of sadistic cowards chased me to england in 1996 and the netherlands in 2013, trying to force me to return to portugal systematically.**
+I fled portugal more than once to avoid the extrajudicial sentences of colegio militar alumni and recruited criminal associates as interactive cybertorture spectacle of abusing biophotonics, thermoacoustics and photoacoustics instead of social media to issue tasks). this "blue whale suicide game" was forced upon me and my family by alumni of the colegio militar and criminal associates in 1993. this group of sadistic cowards chased me to england in 1996 and the netherlands in 2013, trying to force me to return to portugal systematically.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/holy_spirit.png"></p>

-For refusing to leave colegio militar in 1993 when invited and by threatening exposure of events in the news in 1996 these individuals has been trying to portray me as **violent against women, homophobic, xenophobic, a drug addict, a drug dealer, and even a pedophile and a rapist in criminal association with jasper kums**, with extrajudicial sentences, all day, several times a minute (if not per second) since the summer of 2016.
+For refusing to leave colegio militar in 1993 when invited and by threatening exposure of events in the news in 1996 these individuals has been trying to portray me as violent against women, homophobic, xenophobic, a drug addict, a drug dealer, and even a pedophile and a rapist in criminal association with jasper kums, with extrajudicial sentences, all day, several times a minute (if not per second) since the summer of 2016.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/monk.png"></p>

-Several of the sadists recruited have fun forcing their victims to feel sexually abused and sodomized, providing **rotten vibrotactile payloads of "kisses of death" to the head of their victims**, while trying to force their victims to hurt themselves repeatedly in front of an audience, like **poets of death and human degradation**.
+Several of the sadists recruited have fun forcing their victims to feel sexually abused and sodomized, providing rotten vibrotactile payloads of "kisses of death" to the head of their victims, while trying to force their victims to hurt themselves repeatedly in front of an audience, like poets of death and human degradation.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/crucifixion_jesus_mary.png"></p>